 The beginning of the second year of the American Civil War found General Robert E. Lee commanding the Army of Northern Virginia for the Confederate States.
 Lee had turned down President Abraham Lincoln’s offer to command the Union Army when Lee’s beloved Virginia sided with the rebel states.
-General Lee devised a battle plan to take the war fromthe Southern seceded sates to the Northern states and place pressure on Washington DC.
+General Lee devised a battle plan to take the war from the Southern seceded states to the Northern states and place pressure on Washington DC.

 The military plan was aggressive and used the fighting knowledge and skills Lee learned as a decorated graduate of West Point.
 He probably never imagined as he studied and prepared for a life of military duty that his talented military skills would be used against his fellow countrymen.

 The Major General D. H. Hill dispatch never arrived.
-The pouch with its three wrapped cigars was mysteriously found near Fredericksburg, Virginia leaning against a tree.
-The Confederate dispatch was handed up the ranks and found its way to the General-in-Chief of the Union Army, George B. McClellan.
+The pouch with its three wrapped cigars was mysteriously found near Fredericksburg, Virginia, leaning against a tree.
+The Confederate dispatch was handed up the Yankee ranks and found its way to the General-in-Chief of the Union Army, George B. McClellan.

 When the smoke had cleared on September 17, 1862 — this day became the bloodiest single day battle ever fought on American soil — with more than 23,000 documented casualties.

-The battle in the annals of history appears to be a military standoff or draw — with General Lee pulling back his troops from Maryland — into Virginia.
+The battle in the annals of history appears to be a military standoff or draw — with General Lee pulling his troops out of Maryland — and back into Virginia.
 Thus thwarting his attempt to militarily pressure Washington DC.